elastos/Elastos.Developer.Website/content/faq_roadmap/faq/faq_blockchain.md

 {{% /faqentry %}}

 {{% faqentry question="What is a sidechain?" %}}
 It is an independent blockchain that can only function in the Elastos environment.
-Unlike projects with congested blockchains, DApps on Elastos use sidechains to fulfill their needs and approach almost infinite scalability.
+Unlike projects with congested blockchains, dApps on Elastos use sidechains to fulfill their needs and approach almost infinite scalability.
 Sidechains can have their own token, smart contracts and be integrated in Elastos.
 Think of sidechains as extensions to the Elastos main chain but they have their own consensus, their own logic and they each serve different purpose however the main chain and all the sidechains use the same base currency ELA to fuel the entire ecosystem.
 {{% /faqentry %}}

 {{% faqentry question="Yes but what is the sidechain on?" %}}